JethaLal420/Mega.nz-sort-by-size/README.md

 Everytime mega.nz link is opened this script will run.

 ### USE CASE:
-- Script will sort files by size after interval.
+- Script will sort files by size on clicking of a sortbysize button.
-- To avoid clicking before loading or too fast, increase time in miliseconds according to your need.

 ### Sort By other parameters:
 - To sort by **type**, change classname in line 25 to **type**.